Paulito123/hdsg/README.md

     TO_MMYY=
 ```
 Some additional info about what is expected in the
-config.ini file:
+config.py file:
-- **Only change values** in the [RUN] section.
+- **Don't change the value** of BINANCE_SUPPORTED_TFS.
 - PAIRS are separated by a comma and have **no spaces**
 between, before or after them.
 - All the possible values for intervals can be found in
-the config.ini file in the list named
+the config.py file in the list named
 `BINANCE_SUPPORTED_TFS`.
 - **Respect the date format** "mmyy" for the FROM_MMYY
 and TO_MMYY parameters.
 When TO_MMYY is left **empty**,